Individualized Studies Major BA

 - Metropolitan State University Residency Requirements (30 credits)

-Students completing an individualized degree must also compete the following:
+Students earning an Individualized Studies degree must also compete the following:

 - College of Individualized Studies residency requirement (20 credits), including the following two CIS Courses